 Fujifilm X-Pro2 Review

-The Fujifilm X-Pro2 has been my number-one go-to camera since the spring of 2016 when I purchased my first copy in Paris.
+The Fujifilm X-Pro2 has been my go-to camera since spring 2016, when I purchased my first one in Paris.
 I was traveling at the time and was excited to trade in my X-T1.
 So why write about the X-Pro2 in 2020?
 There is already a new X-Pro3 option for us.

-This article is written during the Coronavirus lockdown in early May of 2020 and lately, I have seen the following question pop up on the Fujifilm X Series Facebook forum a few times: Should I get a new X-Pro3 or save a significant amount of money, usually around $1,000.00 - $1,500.00, and get a pre-owned X-Pro2 instead?
+This article was written during the Coronavirus lockdown in early May of 2020.
+Lately, I have seen the following question pop up on the Fujifilm X Series Facebook forum a few times: Should I get a new X-Pro3 or save a significant amount of money, usually around $1,000.00 - $1,500.00, and get a pre-owned X-Pro2 instead?

-I hope to be able to test the X-Pro3 in the near future and will be able to share my take on this camera.
-In the meantime, let us take a look at the X-Pro2 and determine if this may be a reasonable/sensible choice during this lockdown period.
+I hope to test the X-Pro3 in the near future and will share my thoughts on this camera.
+In the meantime, let's take a look at the X-Pro2 and determine if it's a reasonable choice during this lockdown period.

 Fujifilm X-Pro2 History